-We examine the aggregate performance of the two mechanisms in three aspects: bidder profit, auctioneer revenue, and efficiency.
+We now examine the aggregate performance of the two mechanisms in three aspects: bidder profit, auctioneer revenue and efficiency.

-In examining bidder profit, we look at the human bidder profit as well as the aggregate profit of the human and robot bidders in each treatment.
-Auctioneer revenue follows the standard definition.
+In examining bidder profit, we look at both human bidder profit and aggregate human and robot profit in each treatment.
+Auctioneer revenue in this analysis follows the standard definition.

-In single-unit auctions, efficiency is often measured by the ratio of the number of auctions where the object goes to the bidder with the highest valuation and the total number of auctions.
+In single-unit auctions, efficiency is often measured by a ratio of the number of auctions where the object goes to the bidder with the highest valuation to the total number of auctions.
 In the multi-unit context, this definition is not applicable.
-We, instead, use the definition of efficiency developed by Kagel and Levin (2001).
-Efficiency of an auction is the ratio of the total surplus of the allocation and the highest possible surplus among all possible allocations, where total surplus is the sum of bidder profit and auctioneer revenue.
-In our environment, we have 256 possible allocations in total, as there are 4 items and 3 bidders $(256 = 4^4)$ .
-Note that it is not sufficient to consider $3^4 = 81$ allocations, since some allocations which leave item(s) unsold might yield the highest revenue to the auctioneer.
-For example, suppose that Bidder 1 bids only on A at \$1 and Bidder 2 bids only on B at \$1, and that Bidder 3 makes bids for C at \$2 and CD at \$1.
+Instead, we use the definition of efficiency developed by Kagel and Levin (2001).
+In this definition, efficiency of an auction is the ratio of the total surplus of the allocation to the highest possible surplus among all possible allocations, where total surplus is the sum of bidder profit and auctioneer revenue.
+In our environment, we have 256 possible allocations in total, as there are four items and three bidders ($256 = 4^4$).
+Note that it is not sufficient to consider $3^4 = 81$ allocations, since some allocations which leave item(s) unsold may yield the highest revenue to the auctioneer.
+For example, suppose that Bidder 1 bids on A at \$1 and Bidder 2 bids on B at \$1, and that Bidder 3 bids for C at \$2 and CD at \$1.
 In this case, the auctioneer does not sell D to anyone.
-Therefore, the problem is equivalent to allocating 4 items among 4 agents (3 bidders and an auctioneer), yielding 256 possible allocations.
+Therefore, the problem is equivalent to allocating four items among four agents (three bidders and an auctioneer), yielding 256 possible allocations.